mykelalvis/FT/Traveller/WORKING/Book 1.md

 Once a characteristic has been reduced to zero, further points may not be applied to it; they must be applied to other (non-zero) characteristics.
-Unconscious characters (with at least one characteristic reduced to zero) recover consciousness after ten minutes (40 combat rounds) with all characteristics tempo- rarily placed at a value half way between full strength and the wounded level.
+Unconscious characters (with at least one characteristic reduced to zero) recover consciousness after ten minutes (40 combat rounds) with all characteristics tempo-rarily placed at a value half way between full strength and the wounded level.

 ##### For example, a character with a strength of 8 who is wounded to a strength of 4